Chemotherapy is the treatment of disease by using chemical agents that are toxic to cancer cells.

 Cancer treatment can be expensive.
-Pets will be receiving care from highly skilled staff and will benefit from board-certified specialists with years of training and experience in oncology.
+Pets will be receiving care from highly skilled staff and will benefit from specialists with years of training and experience in oncology.
 The cost of treatment depends on many variables including the cancer type, chemotherapy protocol, patient size, treatment duration, and any necessary hospitalization or additional procedures.
 There also may be a need to amend the chemotherapy protocol depending on the pet’s response to treatment.
 A written estimate will be provided for all of the known treatments and procedures.

 A pet’s daily routine should be as normal and uninterrupted as possible.
 Pet owners should continue giving their pets heartworm, flea and tick preventives.
 Because chemotherapy affects the immune system, annual vaccinations need to be discussed with the oncologist prior to administration.

 We will also consult with the family veterinarian regarding vaccinations.
 It may be necessary to limit interaction with other sick pets at certain points following chemotherapy if the immune system is compromised.
 Pet owners should consult with their oncologist about specific health conditions and any medications their pet is taking.

 Almost all chemotherapy agents have the potential to induce side effects, but they would not be used if their potential benefits did not outweigh the possible risks.
 Unlike people receiving chemotherapy, the vast majority (80-90%) of dogs and cats have minimal to no side effects.
 However, a small number of patients may have moderate to severe side effects.
 Rarely is a side effect life-threatening to the patient.